materialsproject/pymatgen/docs/installation.rst

 Step-by-step installation instructions
 ======================================

-For these instructions, we will assume the **64-bit** versions of all OSes and using **Python 3.5**.
-If you are able to know the difference between 32-bit and 64-bit and between Python 2.7 and 3.5, it is assumed you should be able to figure out how to modify the instructions to install a subset of dependencies and use pip install to do most of the installation.
+For these instructions, we will assume the **64-bit** versions of all OSes.
+For OSX and Linux, both Python 3.5 adn 2.7 are supported.
+For Windows, only Python 3.5 is supported.
 Note that you will not be able to use all functionality on Windows (unless you use Cygwin) because some of the external programs have to be compiled from Fortran source, but most of the common functionality should work just fine.